Run a node on a server with Ubuntu on Testnet#

 This step performs automatic database migration, so that the new node doesn’t have to catch up from scratch.
 After installation is completed, the node and the collector are started as before.

-Run a baker node on Ubuntu#
+Run a validator node on Ubuntu#